This page provides guidance for employers and businesses on the coronavirus situation.

 Latest government announcements, sources of information and support for businesses

-- Beauticians, tattooists, spas, tanning salons and other close-contact services can reopen from Monday 13 July.
+- From Monday 13 July beauticians, tattooists, spas, tanning salons and other close-contact services can reopen.
 Existing guidance on close contact services will be updated here: Guidance for close-contact services.

-- From Saturday 4th July all pubs, restaurants, hairdressers and accomodation sites will be able to reopen, providing they adhere to COVID Secure guidelines please see the updated guidance for all workplace settings.
+- From Saturday 4th July all pubs, restaurants, hairdressers and accomodation sites were able to reopen, providing they adhere to COVID Secure guidelines please see the updated guidance for all workplace settings.

-- In order to begin restoring the arts and cultural sector, some leisure facilities and tourist attractions may also reopen from Saturday 4th July, if they can do so safely – this includes outdoor gyms and playgrounds, cinemas, museums, galleries, theme parks and arcades, as well as libraries, social clubs, places of worship and community centres - guidance on opening up the visitor economy can also be found on the updated guidance for all workplace settings.
+- In order to begin restoring the arts and cultural sector, some leisure facilities and tourist attractions were able to reopen from Saturday 4th July, if they can do so safely – this includes outdoor gyms and playgrounds, cinemas, museums, galleries, theme parks and arcades, as well as libraries, social clubs, places of worship and community centres - guidance on opening up the visitor economy can also be found on the updated guidance for all workplace settings.
+Indoor gyms, swimming pools and sports facilities could reopen from Saturday 25 July.

 - Non-essential retail including shops selling clothes, shoes, toys, furniture, books, and electronics, plus tailors, auction houses, photography studios, and indoor markets were able to reopen from 15 June if the Government’s five tests are met and they follow the COVID-19 secure guidelines.